skajani/ITMD-361-Lab-01/README.md

 # itmd361
-This is a repo for ITMD 361 - Intro to Web Dev Fundementals.
+This is a repo for ITMD 361 - Intro to Web Dev Fundamentals.